 Appleton’s the mastermind behind some of the most famous hairstyles of the decade: Ariana Grande’s signature snatched high ponytail, Kim Kardashian’s sleek “glass” hair, and Jennifer Lopez’s bouncy, bombshell curls from the 2020 Super Bowl halftime show.

 But besides his work, the U.K. native has become a mega-influencer in his own right.
-With 1.4 million followers, a modelling contract with IMG Models, and an affinity for posing in tropical environments, Appleton redefines what it looks like to be a Hollywood hairstylist.
+With 1.4 million followers, a modeling contract with IMG Models, and an affinity for posing in tropical environments, Appleton redefines what it looks like to be a Hollywood hairstylist.

 Ahead, GRAZIA shares the story of the copious amounts of hairspray, hard work, and tears that went into becoming Appleton—as relayed to us by the expert himself.